MrrTahoo/Mrrtahoo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting my startup on its feet, a warehousing solution integrated with Dynamics 365.
+- 🔭 I’m currently working on a warehousing solution integrated with Dynamics 365.
 - 🌱 I’m currently learning X++, C#, ASP.Net as well as Microsoft Dynamics 365
 - 💬 Ask me about Enterprise development, Cyber Security, JavaScript & Web development
 - 📫 How to reach me: 📧Email: mrrtahoo789@gmail.com